 Automated announcements are to assist all passengers, including the visually-impaired.
 The Detroit People Mover trains feature and automated audio which announces the current station location.
 Chimes indicate the opening and closing of vehicle doors.
 Before the train leaves the station, the audio will announce the next approaching station.

-SERVICE STOPPAGE OR DELAY: Patrons will hear live announcements by Control Center personnel in the stations and interior trains.
-In the event of an immediate change in operations such as train delays or system closures, audible announcements or instructions will be provided for safe exit from the vehicles or stations.
+Patrons will hear live announcements by Control Center personnel in the stations and inside each train.
+In the event of an immediate change in operations such as an extended train delay or system closure, audible announcements or instructions will be provided for safe exit from the vehicles or stations.

 The Detroit People Mover welcomes leader dogs and service animals aboard DPM trains with harness or leash required.